-Of the Waiilatpuan language stock, the Cayuse tribe was originally located in northeastern Oregon and southeastern Washington state.
+Of the Waiilatpuan language stock, the Cayuse tribe was initially located in northeastern Oregon and southeastern Washington state.
 They call themselves Liksiyu.
-The tribe was always closely associated with the neighboring Nez Percé and Walla Walla, and was regarded by the early explorers and writers as belonging to the same stock.
+The tribe was always closely associated with the neighboring Nez Percé and Walla Walla and was regarded by the early explorers and writers as belonging to the same stock.
 However, they were linguistically independent.
 The word Cayuse is derived from the French cailloux, meaning “Rock People” because of the rocky environment of parts of their homeland.

-Before European contact, the members of the Cayuse, Umatilla, and Walla Walla people were 8,000 members strong.
+Before European contact, the Cayuse, Umatilla, and Walla Walla people were 8,000 members strong.
 Living in the Columbia River region for more than 10,000 years, they moved in a large circle from the lowlands along the Columbia River to the highlands in the Blue Mountains.
 They once were one of the most numerous and powerful tribes of the Plateau Culture area, living a semi-nomadic lifestyle of fishing, hunting, and gathering wild plants for food.

 The introduction of the horse in the 1700s brought about a change in their lifestyle as they adopted some of the cultures of the Plains Indians — hunting buffalo and using teepees.
 They soon became skilled horsemen and horse breeders.